Officers will not be charged in fatal shooting of Stephon Clark, prosecutor says

 The shooting of Clark, 22, in his grandmother’s backyard on March 18, 2018, sparked protests.
 The two officers said they believed Clark had a gun and was in a shooting stance before they fired, but only a cell phone was found.

-Sacramento County District Attorney Anne Marie Schubert said that body-worn cameras and other evidence showed the one of the officers shouted at Clark to show his hands, that they took cover during the incident and that they saw a flash of light that one officer believed was the muzzle flash of a gun and the other thought was light reflecting off a gun.
+Sacramento County District Attorney Anne Marie Schubert said body cameras and other evidence showed that one of the officers shouted at Clark to show his hands, that they took cover during the incident and that they saw a flash of light that one officer believed was the muzzle flash of a gun and the other thought was light reflecting off a gun.

 In determining whether an officer is justified in using deadly force, Schubert said "we must recognize that they are often forced to make split-second decisions."